Learn

 • Approval from one or more individuals within the organization, depending on company policies and procedures

 At first glance, a purchase requisition may seem like a simple form.
-From the perspective of the accounting department, however, it is a critical first step in the purchasing process that creates an audit trail that will later inform the invoice approval process.
+From the perspective of the accounting department, however, it is a critical first step in the purchasing process that creates an audit trail to later inform the invoice approval process.

 What information does a purchase order include?